 Once the certificate has been received by the Court Office, the ticket will be dismissed (in the youth’s case) or not reported to the State (in the adult’s case).

-The City of Yazoo City Municipal Court also offers a Community Public Work Program that allows you to work your fines/costs off at the rate of $7.25 per hour.
+The City of Yazoo City Municipal Court also offers a Community Public Work Program that allows you to work your fines/costs off at a set rate.
 The Judge may order you to mandatory community service.
-If order the $7.25 per hour will not apply until your time has been completed.
+If order the set rate will not apply until your time has been completed.

 NOTE: Court ordered Restitution cannot be worked off.
 All Restitution must be paid by MONEY ORDER payable to the person awarded the restitution and given to the court clerk within the time frame allotted by the Judge.